 Another essential are different spices such as: coriander, cumin, clove, cinnamon stick, or all spice.
 There are often seeds, like ground pumpkin or squash seeds in a pipián, while others have toasted sesame seeds atop the dish.
 Vegetables like tomatoes and tomatillos are a staple in many moles.
 They all contain some form of aromatics, such as garlic, onion, or herbs.
 Some moles have exotic herbs, such as epazote and hoja santa, others have more recognizable herbs such as cilantro, oregano, and thyme.
 Some sweeter moles use fruits for color and texture—either dried raisins and figs, or fresh apple, guava, or banana can be found in some moles.
 And many have nuts, such as: peanuts, pine nuts, almonds, pecans, and even walnuts.
 And finally, they all must have some form of thickener, whether it be tortillas, bread, nuts, or seeds, or any combination of the above.

-Moles are typically arranged by color.
+Mole sauce is typically categorized by color.
 The most common moles are red, black, and brown moles such as mole prieto of Tlaxcala, mole ranchero of Morelos, mole coloradito from Valle de México, or a different mole coloradito from Oaxaca.
 Yet, there are lesser known moles, such as: yellow, white, green, and there’s even a pink mole.
 There is no one recipe for mole, more like broad categories.
 Every recipe can vary from region to region, town to town, and family to family.
 I have heard it said of mole: instead of being referred to as a dish, it is best described as a concept.

 -Mole Rojo (Red Mole)-